pashute/tabscrAIp/README.md

   - Inline with the main table (merged columns)
   - As expandable subtables for each row

+## Future Features

+- **Prepare for automated scraping (without AI)**: Extract and save field mappings and output structure from AI scraping sessions to enable recursive scraping of pages and subpages without requiring AI calls on subsequent visits

 ## Testing

 See [Testing.md](Testing.md) for detailed instructions on running unit tests and E2E tests.